iterorganization/SimDB/docs/maintenance_guide.md

 Copy the init.d script from `src/simdb/remote/scripts/simdb.initd` in the simdb install directory (i.e. `/usr/local/lib/python3.7/site-packages/simdb/remote`) as `/etc/init.d/simdb`.

 You will need to modify the line `USER=simdb` to change to user to whichever user you wish to run the simdb as (the gunicorn service will run as root but the workers will run in user space).
+You will also need to modify the line `DAEMON=/home/simdb/venv/bin/gunicorn` to change the path to point towards the gunicorn installed in your virtual environment - you can find this path by running `which gunicorn` whilst the virtual environment is active.

 Once you have copied and modified the init.d script you can start the gunicorn service using: